A woman carrying a crate of freshly harvested organic vegetables from her plot.

 - Here is a buying guide from the Audubon Society.

-- Grass-fed, organic, and regenerative food products, such as Panorama Meats, Farm Foods Market, Crowd Cow; grassland beef from US Wellness Meats; and exotic meats from Fossil Farms, Silver Fern Farms (NZ), Verde Farms (Uruguay), Finca Sarbil (Spain), and Bloomplaats (South Africa).
+- Grass-fed, organic, and regenerative food products, such as Panorama Meats, Farm Foods Market, Crowd Cow, grassland beef from US Wellness Meats, exotic meats from Fossil Farms, Silver Fern Farms (NZ), Verde Farms (Uruguay), Finca Sarbil (Spain), and Bloomplaats (South Africa).

-- Here is a directory of farms and ranches in the U.S. and Canada that produce and sell grass-fed meat, dairy, and other products
+- Eat Wild has a directory of farms and ranches in the U.S. and Canada that produce and sell grass-fed meat, dairy, and other products

 Governance